 5.1 Brandishing a weapon or firearm – PC 417

-Penal Code 417 PC is the California statute that makes it a crime for someone to brandish a firearm or deadly weapon.
+Penal Code 417 PC is the California statute that makes it a crime to brandish a firearm or deadly weapon.
 “Brandishing” means to:

 - draw or exhibit a deadly weapon or firearm, or